asyau/asyau/README.md

-### Hey 👋
-I am Asya!
+### Hey, I am Asya! 👋
-I am a freshman at Bilkent University and my major is Computer Engineering.
+I am a CS undergraduate in Bilkent University.

 <!--
 **asyau/asyau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.